basque burnt cheesecake

 - 1½ tablespoons plain (all-purpose) flour or rice flour

-- Once out of the oven, leave to cool for 1 hour (the cheesecake will sink a bit), then refrigerate until chilled.
+- Once out of the oven, allow to cool for 1 hour (the cheesecake will sink a bit), then refrigerate until chilled.
 Serves 10–12

 + We used Glad to be Green® Compostable Brown Paper.
-The triple layer of baking paper that comes high above the tin protects the sides from burning.
+The triple layer of baking paper that extends high above the tin protects the sides from overcooking.

 Photography: Chris Court